railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 * Quality.

-Put the name in the field  *Case Section* .
-You construct a tree structure for sections is constructed using the  *Parent Section*  field in the Section form.
+Put the name in the field :guilabel:`Case Section`.
+You construct a tree structure for sections is constructed using the :guilabel:`Parent Section`  field in the Section form.
 So here you'd say that \ ``Support Level 2``\   is the parent of \ ``Support Level 1``\  .
 Open ERP doesn't restrict the order you use to define these two – you can save the parent while defining the child (try it by starting with \ ``Support Level 1``\  ).

 A manager can then be assigned to each section (from the list of Open ERP system users), and an email address can optionally be added.
 Cases in this section are then automatically connected to this email address – case messages are emailed out automatically from this address and emails to this address are automatically logged in this section of the CRM system.
 This functionality is based on the email gateway referred to in detail further on in this chapter.